quarkslab/diffing_obfuscation_dataset/README.md

 Any help to enhance this dataset is warmely welcome.
 In particular, we would appeciate:

 - Any help related to the creation of amalgamate C files.
 One Tigress current constraint is to use amalgamate C files.
-Such file are difficult to find.
+These files are difficult to find.
 If you know an amalgamate project that is not in the dataset, please let us know.
 - Any help related to the obfuscator used.
 We currently support OLLVM (rebased on LLVM-14) and Tigress 3.1.11.
 If you know another (free) obfuscators, please let us know.
 Notice that forks of OLLVM do not represent a real added values.
 - Any help related to the binaries compilation.
 Our dataset only contains x86-64 binaries, either compiled in -O0 or -O2.
 If you want to add other optimization levels (-O1, -O3, -Os), please feel free to do it.
 If you want to add other architecture, it might be possible (even thought a bit more difficult than just recompiling binaries with other optimization level).
 Please contact use for more info.